 Are You Struggling With The Death Of Someone You Love?

-Have you ever had someone with who was very close to you die?
+Have you ever had someone who was very close to you die?
 Maybe it was a brother or sister, a parent, a grandparent, or even a close friend.
-The death of a loved one is very difficult, even though everyone, at some time, will have to go through this painful experience.
+The death of a loved one is very difficult, and everyone, at some time, will have to go through this painful experience.
 And the grief usually hits you in a way you least expect it, flooding you with overwhelming feelings you never realized you had.
-How did losing someone so very special in your life affect you?
+Have you lost someone special in your life?
+How did it affect you?

 Richard wrote: I lost my first love (Kelly) at age 15.
 We did everything together.
 Kelly died on the same road I lived on at the time.
 That has been 7 or 8 years ago and I’m still not over her.
 I feel lonely and hurt without her.
 Life isn’t the same.
 As I lay down to sleep at night and close my eyes, I still see her beautiful smile.
 At times I feel like I can’t go on with life.
 All I think about is being with Kelly.

-Richard can’t imagine life without Kelly, even though the reality is that she has been gone for quite sometime.
-It’s obvious Richard is deep in denial.
+Richard can’t imagine life without Kelly, even though the reality is that she has been gone for quite some time.
+Richard appears to be in deep denial.
 Denial is one of the ways people attempt to deal with the death of someone they love.

-This is also what Roostersaid she did to deal with the death of her uncle.
+This is what Reagan said she did to deal with the death of her uncle.
 My uncle passed away on Halloween 2009 and to this day I haven’t accepted the fact that he’s gone, he meant the world to me.
 He was like a father to me, and I wanted him to walk me down the aisle on my wedding day.

 What are some healthy ways to deal with your sadness and grief over the death of someone close to you?